Arnica Compress for Neuralgic Pain

 - Dental pain

 In the case of very painful herpes zoster, the patient will not tolerate a compress.
-Instead, you can spray arnica essence diluted 1:10 onto the wound area, then cover with a light cloth if necessary (spray heads can be purchased in pharmacies).
+Instead, you can spray arnica essence diluted 1:10 onto the affected area, then cover with a light cloth if necessary (spray heads can be purchased in pharmacies).

 - Arnica essence